JujuAdams/Chatterbox/docs/latest/reference-variables.md

 This function sets the default value for a Chatterbox variable.
 This is equivalent to using the `<<declare>>` action in YarnScript.
 Chatterbox variables must be strings, booleans, or numbers.

+?> Whilst Chatterbox and YarnScript don't require any particular naming convention, we encourage the use of `camelCase` for variable names.

 &nbsp;

 ### `ChatterboxVariableGet(name)`